Ivory-billed Woodpeckers in the Pearl River

 Acoustical Society of America.
 The article is under copyright of the Acoustical Society of America, but this pdf may be downloaded

 for personal use (any other use requires prior permission of the publisher).
-Supplemental material is available
+The supplemental material is archived

 2009.
 Daily logs are available for the 2006,